Need to talk? Call 1800 882 436.

 • helping to make your home a good listening environment

-• introducing and developing sign language (Auslan) to the whole family
+• introducing sign language to the whole family

-• helping you feel confident in your very important role
+• helping you feel confident in your role as a parent

-• monitoring your child’s progress and adapting tools as they grow
+• monitoring your child's progress as they grow

 Auslan is the language used by the Australian deaf community.
-It has its own grammar and language rules which differ from those of spoken English.
-Auslan is recognised as an official language by the Australian Government.
+It has its own grammar and language rules.
+Learning Auslan can help your deaf or hard of hearing child communicate with others.

 Listening devices

 There is a range of listening devices available, depending on your child's level of hearing loss.
-These include cochlear implants (for severe to profound hearing loss) and hearing aids.
+These include cochlear implants and hearing aids.
+A hearing aid makes sounds louder, while a cochlear implant sends sound signals directly to your child's hearing nerve.

 Planning for school

-There are several schooling options for families of deaf and hard of hearing children.
-You will benefit from visiting some, talking to the staff, discussing with other families of deaf and hard of hearing children and even watching some classes.
-Your choices include:
+There are several schooling options for deaf and hard of hearing children.
+You might want to visit some schools and meet the staff.
+It can be helpful to talk to other parents of deaf and hard of hearing children about their school choices.

-• specialist schools for children who are deaf or hard of hearing
+• a specialist school for children who are deaf or hard of hearing

-Whether your child has a hearing aid, cochlear implant or uses sign language, it's important for them to see that they are part of a large and vibrant community of deaf and hard of hearing people that spans the globe and participates fully in all aspects of life.
+Show your child that they are part of a large and vibrant community of deaf and hard of hearing people that participates fully in all aspects of life.

 Deaf Children Australia can provide mentors, support groups and information to help both you and your family.

-Aussie Deaf Kids has comprehensive information and support
+Check out Aussie Deaf Kids for information and support.

 You can also contact Pregnancy Birth and Baby on 1800 882 436 for more information and support.